KhanhNguyenIVC/solidjs_seatsio/README.md

 Here we used Firebase's hosting service to host our Solid project.

-Run demo on bellow link
+Run demo on bellow link.

 ```bash
 https://solidjs-61d50.web.app